-During their Chinese lessons, students are immersed in language as well as culture.
-Students not only learn about Chinese culture, but they are able to compare and contrast it with Western culture.
-Students become comfortable viewing the world from both Eastern and Western perspectives.
-In Chinese Culture classes, students delve into major events, history and significant figures through hands-on activities, arts and crafts and stories, thereby gaining a deeper appreciation of an ancient culture and its modern influence in the world.
+Chinese culture is integrated into the curriculum and school life.
+Students not only learn about Chinese culture.
+They are able to compare and contrast it with Western culture.
+In Chinese culture classes students delve deeper into major events, history and significant figures, thereby gaining a deeper appreciation of an ancient culture and its modern influence in the world.

 We believe learning another language should engage the heart as well as the mind.
 Students learn interactively through role play, games, movement, performance, music, technology, arts and crafts, creative writing, stories, cooking activities and more.
 They peer teach and have discussions.
 They read stories they have written to younger students.
 They collaborate on projects such as creating and presenting a Chinese puppet show.
 Teachers guide students to connect their learning to themselves, their peers, their families and their communities.

 Kindergarteners study Chinese language and culture for two hours daily.
 With a theme-based curriculum around topics children enjoy such as family, holidays, seasons, animals and foods, children learn basic reading, writing, listening and speaking skills.
 Students learn about the origin and evolution of Chinese characters and begin to read and write traditional characters.
 They also learn about the most important cultural events: the Mid-Autumn Moon Festival, Chinese New Year and the Dragon Boat Festival.
 Teachers use many interactive and engaging teaching methods and tools to support children’s language learning.
 They sing songs, cook, write stories, play games, explore learning center activities, take nature walks, create art, make videos, go on field trips and more.